 Bill received his B.A. in 2005 from Yale College, completing major fields of study in the Program on Ethics, Politics, and Economics (EP&E) and the Department of Music, from which he was graduated with distinction.
 He received his J.D. in 2013 from Northwestern University School of Law, where he was graduated cum laude and elected to the Order of the Coif.
 While at Northwestern, Bill was Colloquy Editor of the Northwestern University Law Review, co-president of the campus chapter of the American Constitution Society, a three-time elected class representative to the Student Bar Association, an award-winning teaching assistant, and the recipient of the Tom Geraghty Leadership Award.
 Before law school, Bill was a 2005 Teach For America corps member, working as an elementary school teacher and high school football coach in Mission, South Dakota, on the Rosebud Indian Reservation.

 In the community, Bill serves on the Board of Governors of the Chicago Council of Lawyers and the Executive Committee of Legal Aid Chicago’s Ambassadors Board.
 He is admitted to the U.S. District Court for the Central District of Illinois and a member of the Trial Bar of the U.S. District Court for the Northern District of Illinois.
-He is admitted to practice in Illinois.
+He is admitted to practice in Illinois and Wisconsin.

 - Complex Commercial Litigation

 - Civil Rights Litigation

 - Obtained jury verdict in a Section 1983 prisoner’s rights case in December 2019